fsprojects/FSharp.Data/CONTRIBUTING.md

    * Easier tasks to get started with are marked with the [up-for-grabs](https://github.com/fsharp/FSharp.Data/labels/up-for-grabs) tag.

-## Solution files

-The root directory contains a number of Visual Studio solutions (`*.sln`) files that group the projects in the main logical groups:

- * **FSharp.Data.sln** contains the main projects that implement the FSharp.Data functionality (such as runtime and design-time type provider libraries).

- * **FSharp.Data.Tests.sln** is a library with tests for FSharp.Data and it also contains the content of this web site (as `*.fsx` and `*.md`) files.
-Look here if you want to edit the documentation!

-## Projects and multi-targeting

-One problem with developing type providers is supporting multiple versions of the .NET platform.
+## General info about developing type providers

 Type providers consist of two components:

  * **Runtime** is the part of the type provider that is actually used when the compiled F# code that uses the provider runs.
 This assembly also has the